 Neïth and the Path of Sagittarius

-The 25th path connects the sphere of the Moon or natural psyche with that of the Sun, the centre of the mind’s intelligence.
+The 25th path of Sagittarius connects the sphere of the Moon or natural psyche with that of the Sun, the centre of the mind’s intelligence.
 The silver of the Moon and gold of the Sun are here fused into the stone of the wise or philosophic egg.
 These terms are metaphors for the ‘substance’ of the immortal principle.
 Fools will always attempt to apprehend the immortal stone—similarly, a child might seek to capture sunshine in a bottle.
 While the child may be rewarded with a faery song, the real fool will get nothing in return for the immortal soul that he has traded away in return for worldly acquisition.

 The 25th path crosses the veil called Paroketh, marking the division between the world of appearances and the formless world of spirit, which is completely invisible to the profane.
 As such, the 25th path is called the Intelligence of Probation or Trial.
 The mind’s intelligence (Ruach) has its foundation in Yesod, the natural soul or body.
 It is only by trial and experience that the harmony and beauty of Tiphereth can be fixed as a permanent reflection in Yesod.
 The proving of the Great Work is not the kind of ‘proving’ that might convince the sceptic but is the proving of the very soul.
 To be a foundation for beauty, the psyche must undergo the purification of study, the organisation of the thoughts.
 Likewise, the body must submit to the beneficent astringent of the rituals and practice.